kodecocodes/i9t/swift-2/swift-2.markdown

 Swift has had amazing pattern matching capabilities since the beginning, especially with cases in `switch` statements.
 Swift 2.0 continues to add to the language's ability in this area.
 Here are a few brief examples.

-"for ... in" filtering provides the ability to iterate as you normally would using a for-in loop, except that you can provide a `where` statement so that only iterations whose `where` statement is true will be executed.
+"for ... in" filtering combines a for-in loop and a `where` statement so that only iterations whose `where` statement is true will be executed.
 Use for ... in filtering to create an array of names that start with "C".
+Find the **Pattern Matching** section of the page and enter the following:

 ```
 var namesThatStartWithC = [String]()